 Last but not least, content and format need to constantly evolve to keep your learners engaged!

-Blended learning: mix of different learning formats or tools
+Blended learning: a mix of different learning formats or tools

 Mobile learning: learning content provided on a mobile application or mobile website